gabriel-a-oliver/Portfolio/README.md

 ## Airsoft Gun Based on Halo SMG Design
 	This project is an airsoft gun based on the design in the Halo series.
 This is a personal project for the purpose to play airsoft with a costume I designed.
 The target for this project is to create a custom airsoft gun that has unique and practical uses for airsoft purposes.
 It will be approximately 16 in. x 7.75 in. x 2.75 in.
 This gun model is unique in that the magazine that feeds the ammunition is on the side of the weapon, requiring a unique feeding mechanism.
 	For this project, I self-taught myself 3D modeling using the software Blender to envision the design I wanted.
-I plan to make this model CO2-powered however the issue is that there are no side-fed gas airsoft guns made, which has lead me to research airsoft guns in order to create my own gas-mechanism to support this unique magazine feature.
+I plan to make this model CO2-powered, however the issue is that there are no side-fed gas airsoft guns made, which has led me to research airsoft guns in order to create my own gas-mechanism to support this unique magazine feature.

 The gun model shown above is made from EVA foam and it is showing a rough gas system for the magazine to feed the airsoft gun.
 I’m using a hop-up system meant for electric powered side fed airsoft guns and this will attach to the CO2 container housed in the stock of the airsoft gun, and the magazine will feed ammunition into the hop-up from the side.
 The airsoft gun is planned to have collapsible grip and stock.